starsimhub/starsim/README.rst

 Starsim can also be installed locally.
 To do this, clone first this repository, then run ``pip install -e .`` (don't forget the dot at the end!).

+*Note:* Starsim leverages Intel's `short vector math library <https://numba.readthedocs.io/en/stable/user/performance-tips.html#intel-svml>`_.
+If you want to use this (for a ~10% speed improvement), install via `conda install intel-cmplr-lib-rt`.

 Usage and documentation
 -----------------------